 Well, they produce heat, but it is not that much to cause a lot of damage to the nutritional value of the juice.

-Masticating juicers, on the other hand, incorporate very little air so its juice can last longer.
+Masticating juicers, on the other hand, incorporate very little air so their juice can last longer.

 There is also less heat produced in the best masticating juicer, so nutrients are not destroyed in the juicing process.

 This centrifugal type cannot juice some ingredients like leafy vegetables and very soft fruits.

 A centrifugal juicer struggles to process soft ingredients because a lot of the juice goes to the pulp container, which turns out as wasteful.